Denbay0/Denbay0/README.md

 :woman_technologist: About Me :

-- I am a Backend Developer from Russia.
+- I am a Backend and system Developer from Russia.

 - I love going to hackatons